 Welcome to the eG Forums, a service of the eGullet Society for Culinary Arts & Letters.
 The Society is a 501(c)3 not-for-profit organization dedicated to the advancement of the culinary arts.
 These advertising-free forums are provided free of charge through donations from Society members.
 Anyone may read the forums, but to post you must create an account.

-Any advice on how to continue would be appreciated.
+Any thoughts would be appreciated.

 Recently Browsing 0 members